omnetpp/docs.omnetpp.org/tictoc/index.md

 In *Qtenv*, use <i>Run Until</i> to get to the event to be debugged.
 Then, choose <i>Simulation -> Debug Next Event</i> from the menu.
-This will trigger a breakpoint in the debugger at the beginning of \c handleMessage() of the next event, and you can start debugging that event.
+This will trigger a breakpoint in the debugger at the beginning of `handleMessage()` of the next event, and you can start debugging that event.

 <img src="images/debugnextevent.png">